-One of the solutions we have been using, which enhances both green space and biodiversity, is green roofs.
+Another solution we have been using, which enhances both green space and biodiversity, is green roofs.
 In addition to numerous benefits such as reducing flood risk to city infrastructure and providing enhanced spaces for our members, these also provide critical habitat to increase biodiversity of insects, birds, and pollinators in urban areas.